Staff

 Tracing the Wind Part II, Implementing a Research Study for Covid19- Practical Application

 Katherine Taromina, DACM, L.Ac.
-Katherine has been with the Integrative Therapies Program/Center for Comprehensive Wellness (ITP/CCW) for more than 10 years, […]
+Katherine has been with the Integrative Therapies Program/Center for Comprehensive Wellness (ITP/CCW) for more than 10 years, first as one of the inaugural acupuncturists and now as the Program Manager.
+Katherine is actively engaged in research related to the use of Chinese medicine and other integrative therapies with adult and pediatric cancer patients.
+As a […]

 Read More